pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 | Partial overlap | Deduplicate, merge unique information |
 | Missing subtask output | Note gap if critical, omit if optional |

-The Synthesizer does not make judgment calls-it follows policy.
+The Synthesizer does not make judgment calls — it follows policy.
 This keeps synthesis auditable and predictable.

 ---